chaynHQ/ysm/ysm-backend/README.md

 STORYBLOK_TOKEN={value}  # The API token from Storyblok (must have 'draft' access)

 FIREBASE_SERVICE_ACCOUNT={value}  # The service account JSON object serialised into a string and then base64 encoded

+CONTENT_EDITOR_EMAILS={value}  # Optional.
+A comma separated list of email addresses of the users that are allowed to access preview mode (for viewing draft content from Storyblok)
 ```

 #### Env config for tests